-Monda Track is a 18.1km, grade 3 hike located in the Yarra Ranges National Park, Victoria.
-The hike should take around 5 hrs to complete.
+Monda Track is an 18.1km, grade 3 hike in Yarra Ranges National Park, Victoria.
+This hike typically takes 5 hours to complete.

 The Monda Track is a very picturesque track following various access roads and tracks, plus firebreaks, through the Yarra Ranges National Park.
 There are many very beautiful segments where you are surrounded by great specimens of the Mountain Ash.